 Or you can list both names on the same line, leading with whichever person you’re closest with.
 If you’re equally close with both, go alphabetical again:

-If a couple is not married and do not live together, send separate invitations.
+If a couple is not married and do not live together, send a separate invitation to each guest.

 The same etiquette applies for same-sex couples as for any other couple, married or unmarried.
 If they’re married or live together, definitely list both names on the same line.
 If one partner has a hyphenated last name, list the hyphenated name last: